 Online credit card payments: Pricing, Fees and Charges

-Online credit card transactions involve various pricing components, fees, and charges that businesses need to consider.
+Online credit card transactions involve various pricing components, fees, and charges that businesses need to consider, including potential hidden fees that may not be immediately apparent.
 Let’s explore these aspects with some examples:

-- Payment Gateway Fees: Payment gateway providers typically charge fees based on different factors.
+- Payment Provider Fees: Payment service providers typically charge fees based on different factors, including processing fees.
 For instance, Stripe, a popular payment gateway, charges the following fees for businesses in the United States:

 - Transaction Fee: 2.9% + $0.30 per successful transaction